omarespejel/stylus-rps-contract/README.md

 }
 ```
 The `lock` method is used to lock the contract, preventing further commits from players.
 It sets the `locked` flag to `true` using `self.locked.set(true)` and returns `Ok(())` to indicate success.

+Again, `&mut self` is used to allow the method to modify the contract's state.

 3. `unlock` method:
 ```rust